medo64/Medo.Uuid7/README.md

 Medo.Uuid7
 ==========

-The UUID7 library is an implementation of the [UUID version 7 specification][rfc_4122bis], which introduces a time-ordered value field derived from the timestamp source.
+The UUID7 library is an implementation of the UUID version 7 variant as defined in [the new UUID specification][rfc_4122bis], which introduces a time-ordered value field derived from the timestamp source.
 It offers improved entropy characteristics compared to versions 1 or 6 of the UUID standard.
-The inherent monotonicity of UUID version 7 makes it an excellent choice for utilization as a database key.
+The inherent monotonicity of UUID version 7 makes it an excellent choice for utilization as a binary database key.

 Features:
 * Time-ordered value field: UUID7 utilizes the widely implemented Unix Epoch